 The Rothberg School for Overseas students at Hebrew University has a very rich two year masters program in religious studies.
 Cambridge University also has a one year program.

-Given the range of things we do in the department, it may be that programs in other areas such as literature, comparative literature, philosophy and history might be appropriate.
+Given the range of things we do in the department, it may be that programs in other areas such as literature, critical theory, comparative literature, philosophy and history might be appropriate.
 In addition, a few cross-disciplinary experimental programs and programs related to a professional degree like law or education are worth investigating, if your interests lie in those particular areas.